 "What would you do?"
 James replied.

-"Well for starters I wouldn't try to rape my girlfriend," Ian muttered.
+"Well for starters I wouldn't try to assault my girlfriend," Ian muttered.
 "There's no point in hitting you, I don't want to make you feel better."

 "Don't worry about that, that'll never happen," James said.

 "I think we're going to do the verbal one, cos I don't think you want that one," Ian said.
 "Lets see, where should I start?"

 "Don't, there's no point in that either," James said.